Julius Cebulla: Trafficking Department

 In early 1953, he joined the apparatus of the Central Committee of the SED as instructor in the Trafficking Department.
-The Trafficking Department was a clandestine department, responsible for secret courier services and money transfers to communist and socialist parties in capitalist countries, especially the SED's West German affiliates, the German Communist Party (DKP) and the Socialist Unity Party of West Berlin (SEW), which received 70 and 15 million DM per year respectively.
-The department additionally financed the Deutscher Freiheitssender 904, a clandestine radio station of the banned KPD.

-Cebulla was initially appointed as one of five instructors responsible for "border work", coordinating secret transfers of material and people across the inner-German border to the Communist Party of Germany (KPD).
+The Trafficking Department was a clandestine department, responsible for secret courier services and money transfers to communist and socialist parties in capitalist countries, especially the SED's West German affiliates, the German Communist Party and the Socialist Unity Party of West Berlin, which received 70 and 15 million DM per year respectively.
+The department additionally financed the Deutscher Freiheitssender 904, a clandestine radio station of the banned Communist Party of Germany (KPD).
+Cebulla was initially appointed as one of five instructors responsible for "border work", coordinating secret transfers of material and people across the inner-German border to the KPD.

 Unlike most other high-ranking department cadres, Cebulla had good relations with the Stasi.
 Against the wishes of department head Adolf Baier, but with support from the Stasi, Cebulla was promoted to deputy department head on 15 July 1954, a position he would hold for the next 32 years, with a brief interruption from 1956 to 1959 to attend a three-year course at the "Karl Marx" Party Academy, where he graduated with a diploma in social sciences (Dipl.-Ges.-Wiss.).

-While serving as deputy department head, he furthermore earned a doctorate in political sciences (Dr. rer. pol.) from the Humboldt University of Berlin in 1971.
+While serving as deputy department head, he earned a doctorate in political sciences (Dr. rer. pol.) from the Humboldt University of Berlin in 1971.
 Other department cadres, many disliking Cebulla for his closeness with the Stasi, alleged that his doctoral thesis was not written by him.

-In October 1986, Cebulla succeeded the retiring Josef Steidl, with whom he had a similarly tense relationship like with Baier, as department head.
-In this role, he worked closely with the "KoKo" under Alexander Schalck-Golodkowski.
+In October 1986, Cebulla succeeded the retiring Josef Steidl as department head.
+Cebulla had had a tense relationship with Steidl, as he had had with Baier.
+In this role, he worked closely with the secret foreign currencies procurement office "KoKo" under Alexander Schalck-Golodkowski.
 Cebulla was responsible for personnel matters, while Schalck-Golodkowski handled economic affairs of the SED's secret companies in West Germany.
-In this arrangement, Cebulla was known under the handle of "Szigulla".
+In this arrangement, Cebulla was known by the handle "Szigulla".

-Cebulla resigned during the Peaceful Revolution on 29 November 1989, only a few days ahead of the Central Committee's collective resignation.
-He was briefly succeeded by Gunter Rettner, head of the International Politics and Economics Department.
+In the midst of the Peaceful Revolution, Cebulla requested his retirement as department head "for age reasons" on 28 November 1989, only a few days ahead of the Central Committee's collective resignation.
+He formally left office on 1 December 1989, Gunter Rettner, simultaneously head of the International Politics and Economics Department having already succeeded him two days earlier.

+Cebulla went into retirement and died on 24 March 1999.